opa334/IGSideloadFix/README.md

 4. Replace the first two instructions of +[RABuildManager installType] with `mov x0, #0x1; ret;` to make Rocket think it was built for sideloaded installs

-5. Export patched binary, strip code signature when prompted
+5. Export patched binary, keep invalid code signature when prompted

 6. Put the patched Rocket dylib into the root folder of this repo